JochenYang/luma-mcp/docs/README_EN.md

 ### What if API call fails?

 1. Check if API Key is correct
-2. Confirm sufficient balance in Zhipu account
+2. Confirm sufficient balance in your account (Zhipu/Aliyun)
 3. Check network connection
 4. View log file for detailed error information